 Lots of people believe things I do not, and (within the confines of the law) such things are their business, not mine.
 After all, a parent should get to decide what is best for their kid ....not me or anyone else.

 I am not a parent, but have a lot of experience with the public school system, especially in low income areas of NYC.
-As a result, I will state that in many cases, I would not hesitate to choose a charter school if offered one.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+As a result, I will state that in many cases, I would not hesitate to choose a charter school if offered one.The change on Nostrand will make the one on Franklin look minor

 "parents should have the right to put their kid in a school that they believe is best for them." agreed. but that's not really the issue. the question of charter school proliferation (or "choice school" proliferation, if you want to get even deeper) concerns public funding and public resources. since those are scarce goods, the issue is therefore whether and what society should pay for parents' choices, and what we should ask for in return. it is frustrating that people won't discuss the issue for reasons of deference to other parents or the fetishization of "choice."